-We have applied to list our Class A common stock on The Nasdaq Global Market under the trading symbol "VERA".
+Our Class A common stock has been approved for listing on The Nasdaq Global Market under the trading symbol "VERA".
 We do not intend to list the Class B common stock on any securities exchange.

 Stamp Taxes

 If you purchase shares of Class A common stock offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price listed on the cover page of this prospectus.